mozhenling/doge-erm/README.md

 + or, [Baidu Netdisk](https://pan.baidu.com/s/1CndW1WNe1p2i8P4RZusrbA?pwd=s8tu)
 & Password: s8tu

-## Simulated Numerical Experiments
+## Simulated Numerical Experiments for Theory Verification
-(TABLE I of the paper & TABLE V of the Supplementary Materials)
+(TABLE I of the paper & TABLE VI of the Supplementary Materials)

 Download the sweep records, place them under `'.\outputs\sweep_outs'`, and use `eg_results.sh` to obtain the same results reported in the paper.